Gambia entry requirements for Japan passport holders

 May be checked

 Japanese passport holders need a visa to enter Gambia.
-You must arrange this before you travel — there is no visa-on-arrival option for Japanese citizens as of 2026.
+You must arrange this before you travel — there is no visa-on-arrival option for Japanese citizens, and the eVisa system does not apply to you.
+Plan ahead and get your visa from a Gambian embassy or consulate before your trip.

 Entry requirements